GautamKappagal/Campus-Event-Management/README.md

 - `app_user`
 - `registration`

-The database is in-memory (H2) and resets on every restart.
+The application uses a MySQL database for persistent storage.

 ---